An overview on the sustainability reporting landscape

 With the recently announced Carbon Border Adjustment Mechanism, a tool to place fair prices on the carbon emitted when producing carbon intensive goods that are imported into the EU while also promoting cleaner industrial production in non-EU countries, the EU now has a consistent and comparable standard for businesses to follow in quantifying their emissions.
 Other jurisdictions will likely be looking at similar ‘Carbon Border Taxes’ to implement penalties and incentives in the coming year too.

 Keen to learn more about CSRD and ESRS?
-Have a read of our blog A summary: Corporate Sustainability Reporting Directive (CSRD) and European Sustainability Reporting Standards (ESRS)
+Have a read of our blog A summary: Corporate Sustainability Reporting Directive (CSRD) and European Sustainability Reporting Standards (ESRS) and CSRD FAQs for GHG Accounting: What You Need to Know

 So, how does carbon accounting fit into all of this?